informatics-isi-edu/facebase-docs/docs/_docs/submitting-basic/Upload-Files.md

 #### Filename Conventions

 The Deriva Upload utility will attempt to identify the file format of each file based on the filename extension.
 For example, TIFF images typically use either `.tif` or `.tiff` file extensions, and so on.
-To avoid ambiguity, we ask that you refrain from using the `.` character anywhere other than to demarcate the file extension.
+To avoid ambiguity, we ask that you refrain from using the `.` character in the filename before the file extension.
 For example, currently the uploader would not support a file named `mm_het5.e15.tiff` because the file extension `.e15.tiff` or `.tiff` is ambiguous.
-You may, however, use the web browser interface to upload your files with any naming convention including `.` characters because the web browser form does not attempt to automatically infer the file format.
+It is okay to use `.` characters in the a subdirectory name, however, such as `mm_het5.e15/image.tiff`.
+Also, you may use the web browser interface to upload your files with any naming convention including `.` characters because the web browser form does not attempt to automatically infer the file format.
 We are working to resolve this current limitation.

 If you use 'special characters' in your filenames such as `;`, `#`, spaces `' '`, and `$` the special characters will be encoded per Web standards.
 For more information, see this [Wikipedia article on Percent-encoding](https://en.wikipedia.org/wiki/Percent-encoding).